bbauska/W3Cx-1of5-CSS.0x/README.md

 This property sets the font face.
 There is a collection of Web safe fonts that generally each browser has agreed to support, but there are an unlimited number of different fonts.
 The problem is they might not all look the way you want them to on different browsers.

-That is why this property \"font-**family**\" allows a list of fonts in the order of your preference.
+That is why this property \"font-<b>family**\" allows a list of fonts in the order of your preference.
 This comma-separated list orders your font preference from left to right.
 In our above example, our first choice is Helvetica, if the browser doesn\'t support that it will move to the next on the list, Verdana, and if it still doesn\'t support that it will just pick any sans-serif font it does support.
 You should always end your font family with fonts that are likely to be supported by the browser, this way you are guaranteed to have control over the font-family.

 See this [quick reference](https://www.w3.org/Style/Examples/007/fonts) listing what the fonts look like with different properties.